<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1428396443888464&amp;ev=PageView&amp;noscript=1">

 We like to think of the DrySpec D38 as the spiritual successor to that “by any means” ethos many of us still value.
 Put simply, the D38 is a bulletproof and waterproof 38L duffel bag that’s designed specifically for mounting on a motorcycle.

-What sets the DrySpec apart from your typical expedition-quality duffel is that it’s built with a lightweight rigid insert, which allows it to hold it’s shape regardless of much or how little you cram into it.
+What sets the DrySpec apart from your typical expedition-quality duffel is that it’s built with a lightweight rigid insert, allowing it to hold its shape regardless of much or how little you cram into it.

-This prevents the bag from coming loose if your gear shifts around, and also prevents your gear from being damaged by your compression straps.
+This prevents the bag from coming loose as your gear shifts around, and also prevents your gear from being damaged by your compression straps.

 DrySpec also includes their slip-lock mounting straps with the bags, which are both secure and universal, attaching to any four solid points on your bike.
-Just throw one or both bags on the tail of your bike, hook them to your rack, passenger pegs, subframe, whatever, and tighten them down.
 No bungees required.

 • Dirt cheap